longitachi/ZLPhotoBrowser/README.md

 - [x] iOS14 support.
 - [x] Portrait and landscape support.
 - [x] Two framework style.
-- [x] Preview selection (support drag and drop).
+- [x] Preview selection (Support drag and drop).
-- [x] Library selection (support sliding selection).
+- [x] Library selection (Support sliding selection).
 - [x] Image/Gif/LivePhoto/Video Support.
 - [x] Customize the maximum number of previews or selection, the maximum and minimum optional duration of the video.
 - [x] Customize the number of columns displayed in each row.
-- [x] Image editor (draw/crop/mosaic/filter), (Draw color can be customized; Crop ratio can be customized; Filter effect can be customized; You can choose the editing tool you want).
+- [x] Image editor (Draw/Crop/Mosaic/Filter), (Draw color can be customized; Crop ratio can be customized; Filter effect can be customized; You can choose the editing tool you want).
 - [x] Video editor.
 - [x] Custom camera.
 - [x] Multi-language.